If we were the sort of family that had bumper stickers, ours would be WE BRAKE FOR TAG SALES. (Yard sales for you non-New Englanders.)

 That night, being the wonderful mother I am, I tucked Manny into her bed, face turned toward her pillow.

-Emma laughed, but brought Manny down to kitchen for the night.
+My daughter laughed, but brought Manny down to kitchen for the night.

 Last night, I went to bed to see this.